gpt-uma/phpypamobjects/README.md

 - `getAllScanAgents()`: Returns a list of all scanning agents in the phpIPAM service.

 Methods for searching objects in phpIPAM include:
+- `findSubnetsbyIPMask(baseaddress, mask)`: Returns a list of subnets that match the given base address and mask.
+Formally, it should return only one subnet, but in phpIPAM it can return a supernet and a subnet with the same base address and mask.
+- `findVLANbyId(id)`: Returns a list of VLANs containing the one identified by the given id (this is the `DB id`, **not** the `802.1Q tag`).
 - `findIPs(ip)`: Returns a list of IP addresses that match the given IP address.
 The IP address can be a IPv4 or IPv6 address.
 The method returns a list of IP addresses that match the given IP address.
 Again, it should return only one IP address, but it returns a list for consistency with the result of the other methods.
-- `findSubnetsbyIPMask(baseaddress, mask)`: Returns a list of subnets that match the given base address and mask.
-Formally, it should return only one subnet, but in phpIPAM it can return a supernet and a subnet with the same base address and mask.
 - `findIPsbyNet(subnet)`: Returns a list of IP addresses that belong to the given subnet.
 - `findIPsbyHostName(hostname)`: Returns a list of IP addresses that have exactly the given hostname.
 As a host may have multiple IP addresses, this method returns a list of IP addresses.
 - `findIPsbyField(subnet, field, pattern)`: Returns a list of IP addresses that match the given regular expression pattern in the given field.
 The field can be any field of the phpIPAM address object, including custom fields.